Davoren Park

 Davoren Park is a suburb at the northern extent of the Adelaide metropolitan area, South Australia in the City of Playford.
-The suburb was formed as part of a merger between Elizabeth Field and the northern part of Elizabeth West on 11 November 1993.
-It is named after the Davoren family, who were early pioneers of the area.
+The suburb was formed as renaming of Elizabeth Field and the residential northern part of Elizabeth West which at the time were in the City of Munno Para. on 11 November 1993.
+It was named after Davoren Road which is on the northern boundary of the suburb adjacent to Smithfield Plains.
+The Davoren family lived in Smithfield.
+Austin Davoren, who was a railway employee at Smithfield, died on 2 August 1924.

 The Playford North Urban Renewal project to expand and upgrade the area commenced in 2007 and is expected to take 10–15 years.
 The project focuses on the Peachey Belt (an unofficial designation roughly comprising Davoren Park, Smithfield and Smithfield Plains), which has been identified as a disadvantaged area.